Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: A frequency envelope formulation of the results

 \begin{remark} Another useful variation is to weaken the slowly varying assumption to

 where $C$ is a fixed but possibly large constant.
 All the results in this paper are compatible with this choice.
-This offers the extra flexibility of providing higher regularity results by the same argument. \end{remark}
+This offers the extra flexibility of providing higher regularity results by the same argument, as it allows the frequency envelope $c_k$ to be chosen so that we have